fbmore/Data-Tokens-Sketch-Plugin/README.md

 ![](/Images/Cover.png)
-# DataTokens
+# Data Tokens
 Apply Data Tokens from:
 - A public GSheet URL (.tsv)
-- Or an endpoint that returns a .tsv file
+- An endpoint that returns a .tsv file
 - Paste TSV (Tab Separated Values) from Gsheet, Numbers or Excel